 Reasons why ski resorts around Iiyama are popular:

-Shinshu flavor and easy access
+the taste of Shinshu and easy access.

 What is it about the ski resorts around Iiyama that makes them so popular?
 The appeal lies in the uniquely Shinshu flavor.
 Madarao Kogen and Iizuna Kogen are popular highland resorts in the summer, while Nozawa Onsen and Togari Onsen are famous hot spring areas that are visited by many hot spring enthusiasts all year round.
 The hometown atmosphere and culture of Shinshu draw Japanese people to the snowy mountains